15 Warning Signs It’s Time to Cease All Contact With Someone

 Getty Images

-Trust is huge in any relationship.
-If it’s been broken by lies or cheating, and you’ve tried to fix it but nothing’s changing, it might be time to face the facts.
-Without trust, you’re just going through the motions, and who wants that?
+Trust is the foundation of any decent relationship.
+If it’s been broken by lies or cheating, and you’ve tried to fix it but nothing’s changing, it’s time to face the facts.
+Without trust, you’re just going through the motions and waiting for the next disappointment.
+You’re better off starting fresh than trying to build on a foundation that’s already crumbled.

 4. You’re always on edge around them.